project-sunbird/sunbird-devops/deploy/Installation.md

-# This is Minimal installation of sunbird
+# This is Minimal opinionated installation of sunbird

 Sunbird is a searchable, discoverable repository of resources contributed by educators, engineers, pedagogues, teachers, learning scientists, data scientists and many others.
 Search the repository using keywords, look through the cards or browse the resource and collaborator lists to discover resources that help save time, money and effort.

-This is a mininal installation of sunbird with 3 2vCpus and 8GB RAM machines.
+This is a minimal installation of sunbird with 3 2vCpus and 8GB RAM 50G(HardDisk) VMs Ubuntu16.04.
-If you want to skip past to installation, feel free to do so.
-Complete documentation can be found at [docs.sunbird.org](http://docs.sunbird.org)
+Full fledged installation documentation can be found at [docs.sunbird.org](http://docs.sunbird.org)

-## Design
+## Design choices made for 3node installation
 <details>
 <summary>Click to expand!</summary>

-Componants:
+#### Sunbird Componants:

 1. Core - all containerized services
 2. DBs - all databases
 3. KP - Knowledge platform

-Infastructure required.
+#### Infrastructure required.
-Three 2 core 8G machines

-> If you don't have a ssl certificate but public domain name, you can run deploy/certbot.sh
+Three 2vCpus 8GB(RAM) VMs 50G(HardDisk)

+#### What's happening in the script

-1. Will create a single node kubernetes cluster
+1. Create a single node kubernetes cluster
-   - you can access via `kubectl` from the machine
+   - you can access via `kubectl` from the VM
    - optional you can enable rancher admin dashboard
-2. Create databases on the second machine
+2. Create databases on the second VM
    - Cassandra
    - Elastic Search
    - Postgres